EdgarEscobedoHernandez/hub/README.md

 # hub
-HUB is like franz but open source
+HUB is like franz but without the anoying message telling you to pay for it